 8 Facts About Food Auditors

-performs food safety audits on client organizations to ensure food safety standards are upheld.
+A food auditor is a professional who performs food safety audits on client organizations to ensure food safety standards are upheld.
 They verify and document evidence of compliance and non-compliance and write comprehensive reports on audit findings.
-When corrective actions are identified they communicate with QC and assist in the management of addressing any appeals.
+When corrective actions are identified, they communicate with quality control and assist in the management of addressing any appeals.
 Finally, they educate and train client employees on food safety practices.

 For example, an auditor may find that there are no temperature controls in a transportation vehicle.
 The auditor will look to quality and ask why have they not created a system to identify the error.